nktkr/C---Programs-Collection-for-Beginners/readme.md

 42. Factorial of a given Number Program
 43. Square root and Cube root of a given Number
 44. Program to find GCD and LCM
+45. Check whether the number is Armstrong or not